RossPaterson/advent-of-code/2021/README.md

 ## [Day 6: The Treachery of Whales](https://adventofcode.com/2021/day/6)

 This one was quite a bit simpler.
-In contrast to yesterday's resourse-sensitive puzzle, this time direct exhaustive search was sufficient.
-There was only a slightly more complex cost function in the second part.
+In contrast to yesterday's resource-sensitive puzzle, this time a direct exhaustive search was sufficient.
+There was only a slightly more complex cost function in the second part (a little basic maths helps here).

+From the Reddit thread, the minima for the two parts occur at the median and near the mean respectively.
+On the other hand, the exhaustive search ran in 85 ms.